rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 ### Change details

-MyRackspace Rackspace Notification System (RNS) notifications and situation tickets have the following characteristics:
+The MyRackspace Rackspace Notification System (RNS) notifications and situation tickets have the following characteristics:

 - Alerts are grouped into correlated situations.